sanderdewit/Intune_localadmin/README.md

 # Intune_localadmin
 Intune Endpoint Analytics local admin group based solution.
+It adds an AzureAD group to the local administrator group and monitors the local administrator so no other entries are added.

 Purpose of this script: